Non-Engineering BS Applicants

 - Courses required of our undergraduates (including CIVE 401, 466 and 467) may not be used for graduate credit according to Department of Civil and Environmental Engineering policy.

-A plan for completing the background courses is to be prepared by the student and their adviser, then submitted to the department for approval by the start of the registration period for the student's second semester.
+A plan for completing the background courses is to be prepared by the student and their adviser, then submitted to the department for approval by the start of the registration period for the student’s second semester.
 Courses taken to fulfill these requirements must be taken for credit and a traditional grade.
-An overall background GPA of 3.0, considering all grades for repeated courses, must be maintained in background coursework.
+An overall background GPA of 3.0 must be maintained in background coursework.
 The highest grade for any repeated background course will be counted towards background GPA requirements.

 The above requirements are in addition to those normally required for a graduate degree.
 Students with a degree in engineering technology are encouraged to obtain a B.S. in civil engineering before entering the graduate program.